mebusy/notes/dev_notes/LinearAlgebra_Eigen.md

 Now we look at all combinations M⁻¹AM -- *formed with any invertible M on the right and its inverse on the left*.
 The invertible eigenvector matrix S may fail to exist (the defective case), or we may not know it, or we may not want to use it.

+> for bad case, repeated eigenvalues , 此时 特征向量可能不再是 线性无关的，矩阵可能无法对角化。

 First a new word: ***The matrices A and M⁻¹AM are "similar."***   Going from one to the other is a ***similarity transformation***.
 It is the natural step for differential equations or matrix powers or eigenvalues -- just as elimination steps were natural for Ax = b.
 Elimination multiplied A on the left by L⁻¹, but not on the right by L. So U is not similar to A, and the pivots are not the eigenvalues.
 So U is not similar to A, and the pivots are not the eigenvalues.

 A whole family of matrices M⁻¹AM is similar to A, and there are two questions: